 I see the world through God-colored glasses.
 While I am an optimist, it is because I believe God’s promises are true.
 I don’t believe in “separation of church and state” or a dividing line between what is considered secular and spiritual.
 To me, it is one giant package of God’s design.
 For that reason, I will often tag my posts “Christian life” even when no apparent spiritual element, reference to Jesus, or Scripture verse are present; my Christian worldview influences the way I see everyday life events; it is simply part of who I am.
 I make no apologies, but I also intend no offense.
 Believers and non-believers alike follow and love my writing.
 It is real.
 I am simply expressing life as I see it, generally finding humor and meaning in everyday experiences.

-I am a mother of five, now officially all adults, and the “Gramsy” of one.
+I am a mother of five, now officially all adults, and the “Gramsy” of three.
 To be honest, I have only birthed one of the five children who call me mom, because I got four the hard way — through marriage to a widower when his children were 9, 8, 5, and 3.
 (I too had been widowed, but, sadly, I had been childless at the time.)

 In 1994, I changed my identity from “widow” to “married with children,” and I entered into a life completely different from what I had led in the past.
 I left my career as a journalist to become the instant mother of four, and the eventual mother of one more (the weeks it took to convince my husband that four children were not enough plus that 40-week process that ensures women become mothers at their utmost point of exhaustion).